About

 Since I think about viruses every day, and I have always been interested in teaching others about viruses, this blog seemed to be an ideal forum to convey some of my knowledge on this topic.

 After starting this blog, I became interested in using ‘new media’ (internet-based media) to disseminate information about viruses.
 I’ve summarized my use of this format in an article entitled “Social media and microbiology education“, which you can find at the open-access journal PLoS Pathogens.
-In addition to writing about viruses on virology blog, I also host and produce three podcasts: This Week in Virology, This Week in Parasitism, and This Week in Microbiology.
-I teach a virology course each spring at Columbia University, and I post videocasts of each lecture at the course website.
+In addition to writing about viruses on virology blog, I also host and produce five podcasts: This Week in Virology, This Week in Parasitism, This Week in Microbiology, This Week in Evolution, and Urban Agriculture.
+You can find them all on iTunes or at MicrobeTV.
+I teach a virology course each spring at Columbia University, and I post videocasts of each lecture at the course website, at YouTube, at iTunes University, and at Coursera.

 Thirty years in my laboratory at Columbia University